illiteratewaffle/RetroArcade/Needs work/use_case_descriptions.md

 **Scenario:**

-1. The GameStateSynchronizer signals the player's turn.
+1. The server updates the game state to indicate that it's a player's turn.
 2. The server starts a countdown timer for said player.
-3. PlayerHandler sends an alert to the player notifying them that it's their turn, and time limit is displayed.
+3. The server sends an alert to the player notifying them that it's their turn, and time limit is displayed.
 4. If the player makes a valid move before the time expires:
     5. The server receives the move from the player.
     6. The move is validated and game state is updated for both players.